OCD and Anxiety

 Our children are precious.
 And when they are hurting, sometimes in ways that are hard for them to express, other times in a manner that may cause alarm for you as a parent, you may not always know where to turn.

 Rogers Child Center is here to help.
+Our outcomes show that our OCD and anxiety disorders treatment works.

 The Child Center is truly unique.
 We specialize in mental health and kids who need the extra level of care residential treatment offers.
 As the first and only residential program in the nation with comprehensive assessment and treatment for kids, we focus on children age 8 to 13.